jellyfin/jellyfin.org/content/developers/docs/api/media-info.md

 ## Key Fields in the Response

 - **transcodingUrl**: If transcoding is required, this field contains the URL to fetch the transcoded media stream.
 If direct play is possible, this may be omitted or a direct stream URL will be provided instead.
 - **sessionId**: This is required when fetching the media stream.
-The sessionId provided in the request to fetch the stream must match the Id returned by the playback info call for authentication.
+The sessionId provided in the request to fetch the stream must match the ID returned by the playback info call for authentication.

 ## Example (TypeScript SDK)